shule-deng/RFDNet/README.md

 ### <p align="center">Fig. 2.
 Pipeline of the Task-Aware RFD Generator.</p>

 ## Citation
-If you find Simple Shot useful in your research, please consider citing:
+If you find RFDNet useful in your research, please consider citing:

 ```
 @article{deng2022rfdnet,